 Story of Divine wedding

 Their wedding was a grand procession, attended by all gods and sages and the divine roles played by gods.
-Like Lord Vishnu acted as Goddess Parvati and performed the Kanyadaan ritual, while Lord Brahma (the creator of the universe) played the role of head priest and officiated the entire wedding.
+Like Lord Vishnu acted as Goddess Parvati’s brother and performed the Kanyadaan ritual, while Lord Brahma (the creator of the universe) played the role of head priest and officiated the entire wedding.
+So this holy temple is well known for Lord Shiva and Maa Parvati’s marriage, but is dedicated to lord Vishnu.

-The Triyuginarayan temple architecture is simple yet attractive, showcasing traditional north indian himalayan architecture, resembling the nearby Kedarnath temple.
-Constructed from massive grey stone slabs and featuring classic structures, the Garbhgriha (Sanctum) and Mandap (Shikhara).
+The Triyuginarayan temple architecture is simple yet attractive, showcasing traditional north indian himalayan architecture, resembling the nearby Kedarnath temple, Guptkashi temple, Omkareshwar temple in Ukhimath, etc. Constructed from massive grey stone slabs and featuring classic structures, the Garbha Griha (Sanctum) and Mandap (Shikhara).

 Triyuginarayan is dedicated to Lord Vishnu, and the main sanctum houses a 2-foot idol of Lord Vishnu, accompanied by the idols of Goddess Laxmi and Goddess Saraswati.